 The goal of good web design is to create a site that is relatively straightforward and easy to navigate.
 The problem with relying too heavily on user experience (UX) is that we often spend so much time focusing on what we think visitors want from the site that we forget what basic components make up good UX practice.

+We are fortunate enough to be recognized as a top user experience design company on DesignRush, so we wanted to help give you some guidance.
 Here are five common mistakes that web designers make when trying to come up with a UX-driven website:

 2. No progress screens or loading bars

 If your website is set up to perform processing actions like submitting forms or filtering search results, be sure to let your visitors know that something is happening while they wait.
 Sometimes those processes can take a long time, and even something as simple as a basic loading animation is better than leaving them guessing why their webpage is stuck.

 3. Forgetting form field values

 There is nothing more frustrating than losing all of the information you’ve entered in a form because you had to refresh or hit the back button.
 More often than not, this is something that can be prevented on the server’s side and can be fixed with a plugin.